Your home is so much more than four walls – it's the stage on which you live your life.

 If contractors have employees, they must maintain Worker's Compensation insurance to cover injuries if they get hurt on the job.

-anyone injured on your property, including paid contractors, can sue you for damages.
+That's important because anyone injured on your property, including paid contractors, can sue you for damages.
 Your PEMCO homeowners policy provides liability coverage (up to the limits you selected) and legal-defense costs.
 But unfortunately, it can't eliminate the worry, inconvenience and sleepless nights that accompany a lawsuit.

 You're not in this alone